tnevolin/FO2FairPlay/README.md

 AP pool is relatively low comparing to weapon attack AP requirements.
 That causes an immense frustration when AP pool is not a direct multiple of a weapon AP requirements resulting in significant AP waste.
 Example: 7 AP allows just one spear thrust with 3 AP wasted.
 Players are constantly preoccupied with pixel perfect matching their AP pool and weapon requirements.
 This is incredibly stupid and big time immersion killer.

 This mod allows carrying up to 3 skipped APs over to next round.
 This way modifying AP pool by small amount like plus/minus 1 AP results in smooth and direct addition to mobility and firepower.
-The above "7 AP for 4 AP spear thrust" example now grants one additional attack every 3 out of 4 rounds.
+The above "7 AP for 4 AP spear thrust" example now grants one additional attack every 3 out of 4 rounds as it should.
 No more weapon tables consulting - more pure gaming!